logo

 About Suzanne:

-Before moving to Kenya, Suzanne was co-founder and former President of Games for Change (G4C), a non-profit which supports new kinds of video games for humanitarian and educational purposes.
+Suzanne is most proud of Co-founding and leading Games for Change (G4C), a non-profit which supports new kinds of video games and VR dedicated to humanitarian and educational causes.
 Suzanne led Games for Change for six years, becoming the catalyzer and primary voice for a new movement.
 She has been featured as an expert in national and international press and has given talks around the world, such as at Sundance, Global Contents Forum Seoul, SXSW, PopTech, TEDx, and Harvard Human Rights.
-Suzanne has also served as an advisor, juror, and invited expert on a variety of social impact projects including the Microsoft’s Imagine Cup, Scholastic Art and Writing Awards, the Knight Foundation’s News Game Awards, National STEM Video Game Challenge, and Boston Children’s Hospital Generation Cures.
+Suzanne has also served as an advisor, juror, and invited expert on a variety of social impact projects including the Microsoft’s Imagine Cup, Scholastic Art and Writing Awards, the Knight Foundation’s News Game Awards, the White House’s National STEM Video Game Challenge, and Boston Children’s Hospital Generation Cures.
 She is also the co-founder of PETLab (Prototyping, Evaluating, Teaching, Learning), a public interest design and research lab for interactive media at the New School, launched with the support of mTV and the MacArthur Foundation.

 imagessuzanne